blockchainsllc/in3-docs/docs/getting_started.md

   c->requestCount = 1;         // number of requests to send
   c->chainId      = 0x1;       // use main chain

-  // use a ethereum-api instead of pure JSON-RPC-Requests eth_block_t* block = eth_getBlockByNumber(c, atoi(argv[1]), true);
+  // use an ethereum-api instead of pure JSON-RPC requests eth_block_t* block = eth_getBlockByNumber(c, atoi(argv[1]), true);
   if (!block)
     printf("Could not find the Block: %s", eth_last_error());